 Lastly, you need to keep checking in to ensure your secure score remains at the predetermined level your business decided on.
 New security features are constantly being developed for Office 365 and are often not enabled by default.
 Conversely, new threats arise every day, so a setting that was optimal in the past may require further adjustment to achieve the same level of security today.

-All organizations are targets of attack, so it is critical that you take the necessary steps to secure your users and your data.
+All organizations are targets of attack, so you must take the necessary steps to secure your users and your data.
 If you’re still looking to secure your spot in the corner office, why not make another wise choice?
 Find out your secure score today and let cloud cybersecurity experts help you get secure and stay secure in Microsoft Office 365.